Skip to content

 Most interoperability works from TypeScript to Agency.
 However, some features do not work.

-4. on that note, anything else that can't be serialized.
+Don't import things that can't be serialized.
 For example if you import a plain old JavaScript object and some of its values are functions, there's no way for Agency to serialize and deserialize that.
+Similarly, instances of a class can't be serialized and deserialized.
+You can import these, you'll just miss out on Agency's features like interrupts and resumability when you use them.

 Every node that you define in Agency can be imported and run as a function from TypeScript: